First-Time Home Buyer Checklist (2026)

 Go to Get Started →Compare mortgage loan programs

-Browse loan options →Ultimate first-time homebuyer guide
+See ownership costs →Ultimate first-time homebuyer guide

-Budgeting, loan types, costs, documents, closing, and mistakes to avoid—in one roadmap.
+Budgeting, loan types, costs, documents, closing, and mistakes to avoid in one roadmap.

 Read the buyer guide →First-time home buyer programs (2026)